ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 ## 4.2.
 WalletState

-Ixian DLT nodes hold the state of all Wallets with a nonzero balance, or user provided data.
+Ixian DLT nodes hold the state of all Wallets with a nonzero balance, Multi-Signature definition, or user provided data.
 The WalletState is summarized through a checksum field in every Ixian Block, which confirms that the resulting Wallet State (after applying all the Transactions in that Block) is correct.
 (See the field `walletStateChecksum` in the document *Programming Objects*.)

 In order to perform Block and Transaction validations, the Wallet State must be able to temporarily apply Transactions and later discard these changes.
 The current implementation uses a mechanism of "snapshotting", which works approximately like this:
 1. The Block Processor calls the `snapshot()` function on the Wallet State to begin the process.
 2. Any changes to Wallets are made to a separate memory region, leaving the original Wallets intact.
-3. Reading from the Wallet State first examines the separate memory region, and (if the data was not found there), goes to check in the main Wallet State.
+3. Reading from the Wallet State includes:
+    a.
+Checking, if the wallet was changed since `snapshot()` - in this case it is present in the separate memory region.
+	b.
+If the wallet was not found in the separate memory region, it is retrieved as normal.
+(It was not changed since `snapshot()`.)
 4. After any validation and tests are completed, the Block Processor calls the function `revert()` on the Wallet State.
 5. Separate memory region is discarded, effectively returning the Wallet State to the condition it was in before the `snapshot()` function was called.